Skycloudd/rsc/README.md

 ```

 ## Executable
-### First you might need to build RSC as an executable
+### First you might need to build RSCALC as an executable
 ```shell
 cargo build --release --features=executable
 ```